abelcheung/scorerender/README.txt

 1. extract archive, and copy this folder to wp-content/plugins/.
 2. Login to WordPress and enable the plugin in admin interface.
 3. Configure ScoreRender under the ScoreRender tab of the Options page.
+4. In Option -> Writing, check if this option is turned on:

+       "WordPress should correct invalidly nested XHTML automatically"

+   It must be turned off if you intent to render Lilypond and Mup fragments, since this option will convert "<<" and ">>" into "< <" and "> >" correspondingly, thus destroying the music content and cause render error.